Shelter Gifts - A Ruby on Rails Project

 # scheduler.rb require 'refus-scheduler' scheduler = Rufus::Scheduler::singleton scheduler.every '5m' do Shelter.reset_shelters end

-I figured this would be enough time for a visitor demoing the app to get a feel for the functionality.
+I figured this would be enough time for a visitor to demo the app to get a feel for the functionality.

 You can use the